promptfoo/promptfoo/README.md

 # promptfoo

-`promptfoo` is a library and command-line tool that helps you evaluate LLM prompt quality with a systematic approach to comparing model outputs.
+`promptfoo` is a library and command-line tool that helps you evaluate LLM prompt & model quality with a systematic approach to comparing model outputs.

 With promptfoo, you can:

 - **Test multiple prompts** against predefined test cases
 - **Evaluate quality and catch regressions** by comparing LLM outputs side-by-side
 - Use as a command line tool, or integrate into your workflow as a library
-- Use OpenAI API models (built-in support), or use a custom API provider integration for any LLM API
+- Use OpenAI API models (built-in support), or integrate custom API providers for any LLM API

 ## Usage (command line)